Guillermo-Ramirez-Jimenez/Guillermo-Ramirez-Jimenez.github.io/_posts/2021-02-07-Camera-Keychain-reverse-engineering.md

 ![alt text](https://github.com/Guillermo-Ramirez-Jimenez/Guillermo-Ramirez-Jimenez.github.io/raw/main/_posts/2021-02-07-Camera-Keychain-reverse-engineering/images/IMG_20210201_005208.jpg "Top_alt")

 ![alt text](https://github.com/Guillermo-Ramirez-Jimenez/Guillermo-Ramirez-Jimenez.github.io/raw/main/_posts/2021-02-07-Camera-Keychain-reverse-engineering/images/IMG_20210201_005035.jpg "Bottom")

+The first thing to note is the camera.
+It's a 24 pin CMOS camera.
+I haven't found any extra info about it for now.

 If you look closely, it can be seen that the main chip is labeled as SQ907F-L. I could not find any particular information about it apart from being QFP-128 package so, it's a black box, but it's the CPU for sure.
 Actually, looks like the manufacturer is a company from Taiwan.
 The actual website gives no information about their products:
 [SQ website](http://www.sq.com.tw/)